openhab/openhab-docs/_addons_bindings/zigbee/org.openhab.binding.zigbee/README.md

 ## Channels triggered event & rules

-Some devices like the Philips Hue Dimmer can be discovered and added to openHAB through this binding but will not allow the Items to be created in PaperUI.
+Some devices like the Philips Hue Dimmer can be discovered and added to openHAB through this binding but will not allow the Items to be created in the UI.
 These channels are set as Triggers and will generate output in the events.log that looks similar to this:

 ```
 2019-03-08 20:51:18.609 [vent.ChannelTriggeredEvent] - zigbee:philips_rwl021:AAAAAAAA:BBBBBBBBBBBBBBBB:buttonI triggered SHORT_PRESSED
 ```
-To utilize these events, no new Item is required and the rule can be used to directly trigger off of this event.
+To utilize these events, no new Item is required, instead a Rule can be used to directly trigger off of this event.
-The Channel that should be used can be copied directly from PaperUI under the Channels-section of the Thing or can be read from the events.log
+The Channel that should be used can be copied directly from the UI under the Channels-section of the Thing or can be read from the events.log
 See the following example on how to integrate the Channel triggered event for a Hue Dimmer:

 ```java